 The descent is a mixed bag.
 The top half (the section above the one hard 90-degree turn—easily seen on the route map) is much steeper than the bottom half, and rougher (not broken pavement, but lumpy), so it’s mostly braking and teeth-rattling.
 Below the hard turn, things are much better—the pitch is shallow enough that you can really rip it, the turns don’t require much braking, and the road surface, while still far from smooth, can be endured.
 In many places it’s literally breath-taking—I think it’s possible to get airborne in a place or two—and would be a best-of-Bestrides descent if they paved it properly.
 It’s a descent that’s much better the second time, because the first time you have to be cautious.
 So if there was ever a time when you did a ride twice, this is that time.
 Once you know the road, you can carry a lot of speed safely.
 You can top 30 mph without pressing at all, and that’s a lot on a winding one-laner.

-By the way, there is no mill on this ride.
+There is no mill on this ride.
 Or on the other two Mill Creek Road rides in Bestrides.

 Shortening the route: You’d think you’d have to be nuts to want to shorten a 4.5-mile route, but it turns out there’s some wisdom in doing exactly that.
 Since the road above the hard 90-degree turn is steeper and rougher that the road below it, coming down that top section isn’t much fun, so you might consider turning around at the turn and just riding the good stuff.
 An added bennie: you can now ride the good stuff twice.